God-Self recognition is everyone's ultimate outcome. This is recognized in some belief systems and it's generally believed it will take time.

 Consider that time is part of our collective worldly illusion and you eternally remain as your Creator created you as an extension of Itself.

 In remaining as God created you as an extension of Itself, you are already in a state of God-Self recognition.
 It's a matter of recognition.

-Participating in a daily spiritual practice will benefit you as you are on that path to Self recognition.
+Participating in a daily meditation practice will benefit you as you are on the path to Self recognition.
 It doesn't matter what form your practice takes.
 I will not tell you how to worship God.

 "Practice" is used here intentionally.
-You don't need to obsess about whether it's working, but if you're like most of us, you will.
+You don't need to obsess about whether what you're doing is working.
+You probably will.

 Worrying and obsessing about it "working" is ego-mind trying to instill doubt in a sometimes desperate attempt to get you to stop meditating.

 Nearly everyone self-identifies with ego-mind and ego-mind wants it to stay that way.
 That's why it's hard to focus when you start meditating.